 Respondent Response Cepro For final-consumption customers like small businesses and domestic consumers - yes.
-But I thought the working group decided that sub- meters for solar generation and batteries (which are not final- consumption) should not need to conform to COP10 because that would unduly limit them to 100kW, and may not be the most appropriate metering category (e.g. COP11, or COP5 may be more appropriate in some cases).
+But I thought the working group decided that submeters for solar generation and batteries (which are not final-consumption) should not need to conform to COP10 because that would unduly limit them to 100kW, and may not be the most appropriate metering category (e.g. COP11, or COP5 may be more appropriate in some cases).
 ENGIE Yes.
 The proposed methodology has the potential to result in more accurate settlement outcomes than the use of Difference Metering as it removes the need to compensate for losses between the boundary point meter and the "embedded" meters.
 Settlement risk is also minimised by the requirement for the sub-meters to be CoP 10 standard and managed by the boundary point supplier's agents.
-IMServ Conformity to other COPs (e.g. 5) on the PNO side would also be acceptable so not sure why COP10 is called out specifically even though it is the most likely COP to be used on the TP side.
+IMServ Conformity to other COPs (e.g. 5) would also be acceptable so not sure why COP10 is called out specifically even though it is the most likely COP to be used.
 Northern Powergrid Yes.
 We support the Workgroup's position that P455 is limited to import only submeters that are COP10 compliant.
 SNRG Yes.
 No further comment Stark As import only will help ensure accurate Settlement results.
 UKPN Yes.
 Yes, it is vital that all meters including sub-meters confirm to the appropriate COP arrangements.

+P455

+Assessment Consultation

+Responses

-Assessment Consultation Responses 23 January 2024
+23 January 2024

 Version 1.0

-Page 20 of 32
+Page 22 of 33